edgd1er/jeedom-rpi/README.md

 ### Environment variables

 The Jeedom user should be existing in the remote database.
 Mysql Root password should be in the command line that run the container.
-If the MYSQL_JEEDOM_DBNAME exists, it will then be dropped and recreated. if LOGS_TO_STDOUT is set to yes, apache logs are sent to container's stdout.
+If the MYSQL_JEEDOM_DBNAME schema does not exists, it will created. if LOGS_TO_STDOUT is set to yes, apache logs are sent to container's stdout.

 ```   - TZ=Europe/Paris